antmicro/topwrap/docs/source/user_repositories.md

 Each such definition is stored as a separate [interface description file](description_files.md#interface-description-files) under the `interfaces` subdirectory.

+### Interface port mappings

+- Path: `repo_dir/mappings/`

+This resource represents a custom mapping from a module's ports to an interface.

+Mappings are stored in [interface mapping files](inference.md#mapping-files) under the `mappings` subdirectory, with each file containing one or more mapping.

 ## CLI

 ### `topwrap repo init`